pyQode/pyqode.core/doc/source/advanced.rst

 Code checker modes (code linting)
 ---------------------------------

-pyQode have a base mode to help you write code checker modes (linters):
+pyQode have already have a mode to help you write code checker modes (linters):
 :class:`pyqode.core.modes.CheckerMode`

-To create a new checker mode, you can simply subclass CheckerMode and pass him the checker function that needs to be executed contextually (on the backend side).
+To create a new checker mode, simply subclass :class:`pyqode.core.modes.CheckerMode` and pass it the checker function that needs to be executed contextually (on the backend side).

 Here is a typical implementation of a checker mode: